oliviabarnett/reservation-helper/README.md

 run `source venv/bin/activate` to activate the virtual environment.
 You should now see "(venv)" on the left hand side of your screen.

-within that env install flask and open ai: `pip install Flask` `pip install openai`
+run `pip install -r requirements.txt` and `python setup.py install` to install dependencies

 set your environment variables.
 You will need:
 1. OPENAI_API_KEY env variable -- need to go get this from open ai's website
 2. RESY_API_KEY

-run `flask --app flaskr run --debug`
+run `flask --app flaskr run --debug` and go to listed url

+# testing
+run `pytest tests` from root directory